Sunset Boulevard (musical): Original Broadway production

 The musical opened on Broadway at the Minskoff Theatre on 17 November 1994 with Close, Campbell, and Hearn recreating their roles from the Los Angeles production and Alice Ripley joining the cast as Betty.
-Also in the cast were Alan Oppenheimer as Cecil B. DeMille and Vincent Tumeo making his Broadway debut as Artie Green.
-The production opened with the second-highest advance in the history of Broadway ticket sales at that time with advance sales of $37.5 million compared to $39 million for Miss Saigon in 1991 and on its second day, it set a single day sales record on Broadway of $1.4 million.
-It closed on March 22, 1997 after playing 977 performances.
-Billy Wilder was in attendance on opening night and was coaxed onstage by Close for the curtain call.
-In a season with only one other musical nominated for Best Musical, the production won several Tony Awards; Glenn Close, with only one other nominee as Best Actress in a musical, won the Tony for Best Performance by an Actress in a Leading Role.

-The New York Times theatre critic Vincent Canby commented about the Tony Awards for this year: "Awards don't really tell you much when the competition is feeble or simply non-existent, as was the case the year that Sunset Boulevard won its Tony.
-Such prizes are for use in advertising and promotion and to impress the folks back home."
+Also in the cast were Alan Oppenheimer as Cecil B. DeMille and Vincent Tumeo as Artie Green.
+The production opened with the highest ticket sale advance in Broadway history to that time.
+Billy Wilder, in attendance on opening night, was coaxed onstage by Close for the curtain call.
+In a season with only one other original musical nominated, the production won several Tony Awards, including Best Musical, Score and Book; Close, with only one other nominee as Best Actress in a musical, won the Tony for Best Performance by an Actress in a Leading Role.
+The New York Times critic Vincent Canby later commented about the Tony season: "Awards don't really tell you much when the competition is feeble or simply non-existent, as was the case the year that Sunset Boulevard won its Tony."
+During the run, Buckley replaced Close as Norma, followed by Paige.
+It closed on 22 March 1997, after playing 977 performances.

-Patti LuPone, who initially had been promised the Broadway run, sued Lloyd Webber and received a settlement reported to be $1 million.
+LuPone, who initially had been promised the Broadway run, sued Lloyd Webber and received a settlement reported to be $1 million.
 Frank Rich, in his book The Hot Seat, noted that these lawsuits contributed to Sunset Boulevard setting the record for the most money lost by a theatrical endeavour in the history of the United States.
 According to The New York Times, operating costs soared far beyond the budget, and the "Broadway production has earned back, at best, 80% of the initial $13 million".
-For example, during the week of 2 July 1995, "it cost $731,304 to run Sunset Boulevard, including... advertising fees of $138,352 (which had been budgeted at $40,000 a week)."
+The paper reported that during the week of 2 July 1995, "it cost $731,304 to run Sunset Boulevard, including ... advertising fees of $138,352 (which had been budgeted at $40,000 a week)".
 The road companies also generated large financial losses.
-Rich puts the final figure near or above US$20 million lost, making the show what he termed a "flop-hit", as it ran more than two years.
-The musical sold over a million tickets on Broadway.
+Rich puts the final figure near or above US$20 million lost, making the show what he termed a "flop-hit", as it ran more than two years, and the musical sold over a million tickets on Broadway.